Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 [96, 95]
 ```

-It is much more conceptually robust to think about the slice as starting at
+Instead of thinking about "reversing", it is much more conceptually robust to
+think about the slice as starting at the `start`, then moving across every
-`start`, then moving across the list by `step` until reaching `stop`, which is
+`step`-th element until reaching the `stop`, which is not included.

+Negative steps can of course be less than &minus;1 as well, with similar
+behavior to steps greater than 1, again, keeping in mind that the `stop` is
 not included.

-Negative steps can of course be less than &minus;1 as well, with similar behavior to
-steps greater than 1, again, keeping in mind that the `stop` is not included.

 ```py
 >>> a[6:0:-3]